kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 	}
 \right],
 $$
-which can be decomposed into (TODO: Use matrix decomposition from my notes!)
+which can be decomposed into
 $$
 \nabla L(\textbf{z}^l) \ \textbf{J}_{\textbf{z}^l}(\textbf{z}^{l-1})
 = \left[